radiumone-engage/r1-engage-unity/README.md

     R1ConnectPluginCommon.ConnectStart();

-And override onApplicationPause of your script by adding the following line
+And override OnApplicationPause of your script by adding the following line

     R1ConnectPluginCommon.ConnectStop();